JakubCukrowski/Cookbook/README.md

 ### Recently added
 - Commenting on recipes with nested comments and rating <br></br>
 - Editing and deleting comments <br></br>
-- A possibility to view all recipes added by the user once on the single recipe page <br></br>
+- A possibility to view all recipes added by the user once on the single recipe page by pressing a user name on a recipe card <br></br>

 ### To be added: